Who is it for?

 Professional and Academic Backgrounds

+No finance or coding experience are needed.
 The following categories represent the ideal audience for the ARPM experience:

-- linear algebra: matrix/vector notation and manipulations, trace, determinant, eigenvectors, and eigenvalues
+- Linear algebra: matrix/vector notation and manipulations, trace, determinant, eigenvectors, and eigenvalues

-- multivariate calculus: derivatives, integrals, and Taylor expansions
+- Multivariate calculus: derivatives, integrals, and Taylor expansions

 - Statistics: basic concepts of random variable, probability, distribution function

 If you are interested in brushing up your math with a focus on applications, a mathematics refresher is available.